Gwgjnr/ms-2-Friends-Quiz/README.md

 I would like to thank:

+- The Tutor support team for great advise throughout this project.
 - My mentor, Spencer Barribell for his guidance and patience when I encountered issues.
 - My girlfriend Francesca, for allowing me to bounce ideas off her and for testing the quiz more times than I can count.